 - Laser treatment may reduce the redness of keloids without shrinking them.

-- A combination of intralesional steroids and intense pulsed light has been found to improve clinical outcome compared with intralesional steroids alone.
+- A combination of intralesional steroids and intense pulsed light has been found to produce clinical improvement in the size of the scar.

 - Intralesional interferon alfa-2b has been shown to reduce keloid scars to a greater extent than steroids and may be particularly useful in cases which are resistant to intralesional steroids.